felixrieseberg/windows95/README.md

 ![Screenshot](https://user-images.githubusercontent.com/1426799/44532591-4ceb3680-a6a8-11e8-8c2c-bc29f3bfdef7.png)

-## Does it work?
+## Does it really work?
 Yes!
 Quite well, actually - on macOS, Windows, and Linux.
-Bear in mind that this is written entirely in JavaScript, so please adjust your expectations.
+Keep in mind that this is a website packaged into an application, thus it is written entirely in JavaScript, so please adjust your expectations.

 ## Should this have been a native app?
 Absolutely.

-## Does it run Doom (or my other favorite game)?
+## Does it run Doom (or another game)?
-You'll likely be better off with an actual virtualization app, but the short answer is yes.
+You'll likely be better off with an actual virtualization app, but yes, you can.
 [Thanks to
-@DisplacedGamers](https://youtu.be/xDXqmdFxofM) I can recommend that you switch to a resolution of 640x480 @ 256 colors before starting DOS games - just like in the good ol' days.
+@DisplacedGamers](https://youtu.be/xDXqmdFxofM).
+I can recommend that you switch to a resolution of 640x480 with 256 colors before starting DOS games, just like in the good ol' days.

 ## Credits